 Here at St Peter’s, our pupils naturally work well together, regardless of gender, as a co-educational learning environment is a normality for them.
 As well as mixed classrooms, both boys and girls also participate in mixed gender sports, including cricket, hockey and rounders.
 Our pupils also enjoy many school trips that we offer to places such as Rome, France, Iceland and Sorrento, where all activities and lessons are of mixed gender.

-If you’d like to learn more about our welcoming school or have any further questions regarding co-educational classrooms at St Peter’s Prep, please don’t hesitate to contact us today!
+If you’d like to learn more about our welcoming school or private preschool in Devon, or you have any further questions regarding co-educational classrooms at St Peter’s Prep, please don’t hesitate to contact us today!